Sanibel Island, Florida is full of amazing EATS! Here are the best places to eat in Sanibel including the best restaurants in Sanibel.

 I'm so excited to share the second part of my Sanibel travel guide today with y'all including the best restaurants in Sanibel.
 If you missed the first part, I spent a week on the island in early January for our family vacation and we loved it.
 I'm still dreaming of this gorgeous beach path.

 Sanibel is a special place because it has no high-rises or even stoplights.
-The island is a nature and beach lovers paradise with miles of unspoiled and uncrowded beaches.
+The island is nature and beach lovers paradise with miles of unspoiled and uncrowded beaches.

 It's known for its spectacular sunsets and shelling.